diwas-lamsal/biodiversity-audio/README.md

 To train models with the provided code:
 - **Download Bird Data**: [Access the dataset here](https://qnap-2.aicenter.dynu.com/share.cgi?ssid=1fb4aa1ecbbc4ea8ac8a2c447e80453b).
+- **Preprocessing Corrupt Audio**: For a lot of audio files downloaded directly from xeno-canto, there is a possibility that the audio files may be corrupt due to bad header files or some other reason.
+To address this issue, instructions for re-encoding the audio using ffmpeg are provided in the [`first_steps`](./first_steps/) folder.

 ### Note on Missing Species
 Due to restrictions on xeno-canto, data for the following species are not included at the time of writing: